ClydeMachine/IoTDownloader/README.md

 # Requirements

--Python 2.7
+- Python 2.7

--Boto3
+- Boto3

--AWS account for Lambda function
+- AWS account for Lambda function

 Naturally this project will also require a triggering action to run (AWS IoT button, specifically), and you will need to set up both a webserver for the webpage portion, as well as implement the iotdownloader.py script in AWS Lambda.